Shish Tawook Kebabs

 What is Shish Tawook?

-This is one of many versions of shish kebabs to enjoy.
+My shish tawook kebabs recipe is the Lebanese version I grew up eating, alongside other kebabs like beef shish kebabs and lamb shish kebabs.
 I consider this one of the most delicious ways to cook skinless, boneless chicken breasts that are just as juicy as you find from the pros in Middle Eastern restaurants.
 Lean, healthy chicken gets the royal treatment in a simple but lush marinade.

 Cubed chicken in a bowl with marinade for Shish Tawook.